An ad-free and cookie-free webpage by FactorPad

-We show how VRSN stock compares to 2,000+ US-based stocks, and to peers in the Technology Services sector and Internet Software/Services industry.
+We show how VRSN stock compares to 2,000+ US-based stocks, and to peers in the Professional, Scientific, and Technical Services sector and Custom Computer Programming Services industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Verisign Inc. is an American company based in Reston, Virginia, United States that operates a diverse array of network infrastructure, including two of the Internet's thirteen root nameservers, the authoritative registry for the .com, .net, and .name generic top-level domains and the .cc and .tv country-code top-level domains, and the back-end systems for the .jobs, .gov, and .edu top-level domains.
 Verisign also offers a range of security services, including managed DNS, distributed denial-of-service attack mitigation and cyber-threat reporting.
 In 2010, Verisign sold its authentication business unit – which included Secure Sockets Layer certificate, public key infrastructure , Verisign Trust Seal, and Verisign Identity Protection services – to Symantec for $1.28 billion.
 The deal capped a multi-year effort by Verisign to narrow its focus to its core infrastructure and security business units.
 Symantec later sold this unit to DigiCert in 2017.
 On October 25, 2018, NeuStar, Inc. acquired VeriSign’s Security Service Customer Contracts.
 The acquisition effectively transferred Verisign Inc.’s Distributed Denial of Service protection, Managed DNS, DNS Firewall and fee-based Recursive DNS services customer contracts.